-- Academic Committee - Sonya Chen - firstname.lastname@example.org; Nathan Mak - email@example.com
+- Academic Committee - Elijah Fajardo - email@example.com

-- Social Committee - Scott Boyd - firstname.lastname@example.org; and Saba Gulzar - email@example.com
+- Social Committee - Kevin Coughlin - firstname.lastname@example.org; and Saba Gulzar - email@example.com

 The Torch - Newsletter

-The University Scholars Program is very proud of its newsletter, The Torch, which is released twice a semester.
+The University Scholars Program is very proud of its newsletter, The Torch, which is released once each semester.
 The interactive newsletter lets the campus community know what exciting events the SCH Program has in the works.
 We are always looking for student writers and photographers.
-For more information, or to get involved, please contact the publication at email@example.com
+For more information, or to get involved, please contact Isabel Hernandez at firstname.lastname@example.org.

 Peer Assistant Leaders (PALS)